-- 4.16 Up to date information about the Council's progress in plan preparation will be included in the Local Plan Authority Monitoring Report (AMR), together with any reasons why plan making targets have not been met, and reporting on the effectiveness of and delivery against saved Local Plan and Core Strategy policies.
-As this is now primarily for the public and not Government, it is published in a more accessible Factsheet format, as soon as is convenient after the end of the reporting year (31st March).
-It includes the following information: - Progress in preparing the Darlington Local Plan, compared with the milestones set out in the latest LDS, reasons for and proposed actions to address any slippage - Any factors affecting the current year's LDS milestones and planned action. - The need for new evidence or research. - A review of policy effectiveness. - A graph and tables showing future housing provision against housing requirements.
+- 4.16 Up to date information about the Council's progress in plan preparation will be included in the Local Plan Authorities Monitoring Report (AMR), together with any reasons why plan making targets have not been met, and reporting on the effectiveness of and delivery against saved Local Plan and Core Strategy policies.
+It is published in a Factsheet format, as soon as is convenient after the end of the reporting year (31st March).
+It includes the following information: - Progress in preparing the Darlington Local Plan, compared with the milestones set out in the latest LDS, reasons for and proposed actions to address any slippage - Any factors affecting the current year's LDS milestones and planned action. - The need for new evidence or research. - A review of policy effectiveness. - Information showing future housing provision against housing requirements.